 Salary Information for Pastoral Counselors

-According to the Bureau of Labor Statistics (BLS), substance abuse, behavioral disorder, and mental health counselors earned a median salary of $41,880 per year in May, 2015.
+According to the Bureau of Labor Statistics (BLS), substance abuse, behavioral disorder, and mental health counselors earned a median salary of $44,630 per year in May, 2018.
 Many pastoral counselors are licensed marriage and family therapists (MFTs).
-The BLS reports that the median salary for marriage and family therapists was $48,600 in 2015.
+The BLS reports that the median salary for marriage and family therapists was $50,090 in 2018.

-The BLS also stated that marriage and family therapist jobs are expected to rise 15% between 2014 and 2024, which is significantly higher than average; substance abuse, behavioral disorder, and mental health counselors can expect to see a 20% increase in employment during that time.
+The BLS also stated that marriage and family therapist jobs are expected to rise 22% between 2018 and 2028, which is significantly higher than average; substance abuse, behavioral disorder, and mental health counselors can expect to see a 22% increase in employment during that time.